 Temporary Assistance for Needy Families (TANF)

 The Temporary Assistance for Needy Families (TANF) program is a block grant to states to fund cash assistance, work supports, and other services for low-income children and parents.
-In FY 2013, over 1.6 million families and nearly 2.9 million children received TANF assistance.
-In FY 2011 more than eight in ten (85 percent) adults served by TANF were women.
+In FY 2014, nearly 1.6 million families and more than 2.8 million children received TANF assistance.
+In FY 2012 nearly nine in ten (86 percent) adults served by TANF were women.

 Unemployment Insurance (UI)